chipzx92/DataEngineeringI320/docs/presentations/modeling/01_has_many/index.md

 single color could have many objects, but each object could have many colors.
 In that situation we might say that we had a "many-to-many" relationship between objects and colors.

-First we will do examples with only one-to-many, then we will introduce many-to-many.
+First we will do examples with only one-to-many relationships, then we will introduce many-to-many relationships.

 # The four parts of our database designs